Home Research Publications Courses

 Other professors do things differently.- That is exactly why you have different professors: to expose you to different ways of thinking and viewing the world.
 That is the beauty of diversity!

 I paid a lot of tuition!
 Yes, education is too expensive; you should become politically active and try to do something about it.
-When I was a student I was actively involved in lobbying the government to decrease tuition.
+When I was a student I was actively involved in lobbying the government to decrease tuition , or make it completely free. .
 I still think it is an important issue, but unfortunately, I am not as politically active.
 However, let me know what I can do to help your cause; I would be happy to help in any way I can.
 I actually think that a post-secondary education should be completely free, but far more selective.
+However, you have to remember that then you would have to place limits on how many people could get a post-secondary education, or otherwise, EVERYONE would get the same degree you have and your degree would become worthless.
 Even if tuition were to drop to more reasonable levels, you must still understand that you are not buying a degree.
 This attitude of entitlement is extremely offensive to anyone who earned his/her degrees the old-fashioned way: by working for them.
 You are just buying the opportunity learn something hopefully interesting and potentially useful.
 If you do, you will probably get that degree.
 There are lots of online and private "universities" that will essentially sell you a degree, if that is what you really want.
 They are usually a lot more expensive!

 Every time I take a science course my core beliefs are challenged!.- That is EXACTLY what you pay for!
 The day you sit in class and are not exposed to anything new, it is time to get your tuition money back.